pastelnetwork/inference_layer_documentation/README.md

         - It returns the output results and file type strings.
     - If any errors occur during the process or if the inference type is not supported, it logs an error message and returns `None`.

-These functions play a crucial role in executing inference requests for API-based services and models.
+These functions play an important role in executing inference requests for API-based services and models.
 They handle the communication with the respective APIs, construct the necessary payloads based on the inference request details, and process the API responses to extract the relevant output results.

 The rationale behind having separate functions for each API is to provide a modular and extensible approach to integrating different APIs into the Pastel Inference Layer.
 Each API has its own specific requirements, endpoints, and response formats, so having dedicated functions allows for customized handling of each API's peculiarities.

 These functions also ensure that the output results are properly formatted and returned along with the appropriate file type strings.
 This is important for the Pastel Inference Layer to correctly interpret and handle the output results based on their data types.
 The functions enable the system to seamlessly integrate with various APIs, execute inference requests based on user specifications, and retrieve the generated output results.
 By providing a consistent interface for different APIs, these functions contribute to the flexibility and extensibility of the Pastel Inference Layer, allowing it to support a wide range of models and services.

 ----------

 **Inference Request Execution Functions for Swiss Army Llama**

 The next batch of service functions we will review are related to how inference requests are executed for models hosted using [Swiss Army Llama](https://github.com/Dicklesworthstone/swiss_army_llama), which is an open-source framework for running large language models (LLMs) and computing and storing embedding vectors of documents (and also of audio files, which are transcribed to text using [Whisper](https://github.com/SYSTRAN/faster-whisper)) in one of two ways:

 - **Locally**— i.e., running on the CPU on the actual Supernode server itself;

 - **On a remote server**— i.e., a GPU-enabled instance set up by the Supernode using a cost effective service such as [vast.ai](https://vast.ai/) and a [template image](https://cloud.vast.ai/?ref_id=78066&template_id=3c711e5ddd050882f0eb6f4ce1b8cc28) already set up for Swiss Army Llama; this remote GPU instance can then be shared across all of the Supernode operators various Supernodes;

 These functions are responsible for submitting the inference requests to the Swiss Army Llama service, handling the responses, and processing the output results.
 Let's go through each function and explain their purpose and how they contribute to the execution of inference requests:

 1. **`determine_swiss_army_llama_port`**:
     - This function determines the appropriate port to use for communicating with the Swiss Army Llama service.